-Any purchase from Victrack would be on the basis that the land would be sold for 50% of current market value, conditional on the land remaining as community accessible open space in perpetuity.
+Purchasing the land from Victrack would be on the basis that the land would be sold for 50% of current market value, conditional on the land remaining as community accessible open space in perpetuity.

-That Council elect not purchase the land.
+• That Council elect not purchase the land.